mcibique/vue-testing-examples/README.md

 });
 ```

-Now anywhere in your code `container.get(STORE_ID)` will receive your current instance of the store created in test set up.
+Now anywhere in your code `container.get(STORE_ID)` will receive the current store instance created in test set up.

 ```js
 import { STORE_ID } from './store';